New York City – The State

 York is the largest comprehensive university system in the United States,

-certificate programs on 64 campuses with nearly 3 million alumni around the
+programs on 64 campuses with more than 3 million alumni around the

 globe.
 To learn more about how SUNY creates opportunity, visit www.suny.edu